 Frequently Asked Questions

-Store any leftover glaze in an airtight container and keep it in the refrigerator for up to two weeks.
+Store any leftover glaze in an airtight container (like a Mason jar) and keep it in the refrigerator for up to two weeks.

 Yes!
-This glaze recipe can also be used with any type of protein.
+This maple dijon glaze recipe can also be used with any type of protein like chicken or pork chops.
 It is perfect with grilled, baked, roasted, or fried foods.

 Other Seafood Recipes To Try